 The game of categories is an excellent party game that can be played with just a few pencils and pieces of paper.
 Categories are what inspired Scattergories, the board game where players need to name objects within certain categories starting with a particular letter of the alphabet.
-But you don't need a big box, a set of cards, and game board to play.
+But you don't need a big box, a set of cards, and a game board to play.
 It is simple—and fun—to play categories with just a pencil and piece of paper (for each player) and at least three players, although the game is best with six to eight people.
 The goal of the game is to score the most points by choosing legitimate answers that other players don't.

 Categories are very simple to set up.
 Make sure each player has a pencil and piece of paper.